adamluckydo/ontology/Buddhism.md

 "If I have to start deciding how I want to live my life, I obviously have to make the right decisions.
 And if I don't know what's actually meaningful, how am I supposed to make good decisions?"

-The question pittered around in the back of my head for a couple of years, and I eventually settled on an answer that suited me just fine: "the meaning of life is to find a meaning in life".
+The question pittered around in the back of my head for a couple of years, and I eventually settled on an answer that suited me just fine: "The meaning of life is to find a meaning in life".
 I didn't actually land on a specific meaning for myself at the time, but satisfaction at my own recursive prowess kept me placated.

 Fast-forward to 2020: Covid hits, I am utterly isolated, and I experience a freak injury that makes sitting painful and prevents me from feeling anything from sex.
 Fortuitously, one of my friends had recently introduced me to the Waking Up app.
 And, being the goody two-shoes student I am, instead of drowning my pain in alcohol or food, I turned to investigating the nature of my own experience.